ASK US ABOUT HANDLING SPECIAL MEAL ACCOMMODATIONS

 ONLINE MEAL PAYMENTS

-IF YOU HAVE FILLED OUT AN APPLICATION BEFORE JULY 5, 2017 FOR THE 2017-2018 SCHOOL YEAR, IT WILL NOT BE ACTIVE WHEN YOU CHILD STARTS SCHOOL IN THE FALL.
+IF YOU HAVE FILLED OUT AN APPLICATION BEFORE JULY 5, 2018 FOR THE 2018-2019 SCHOOL YEAR, IT WILL NOT BE ACTIVE WHEN YOUR CHILD STARTS SCHOOL IN THE FALL.
 YOU WILL NEED TO COMPLETE THE NEW APPLICATION THAT IS NOW AVAILABLE.

 Free & Reduced Applications-